+The institution is led by a capable team of academic administrators consisting of a President, a Dean of Academic Affairs, a Dean of Admissions and Student Affairs, a Dean of Administration, a Dean of Institutional Development and Strategic Planning, a Dean of the SoM with three Associate Deans within the SoM, a Dean of Health Sciences and Technologies, and one Assistant Dean of Academic Affairs.
 The Dean of Academic Affairs is the University's Chief Academic Officer.
 The Dean of Admissions and Student Affairs supervises all student services and the admissions process of all University programs.
 The Dean of Administration oversees all administrative and support services.

 The School of Medicine is divided into Basic Science and Clinical Departments, and their chairs report directly to the Dean of Medicine.
 The Associate Dean of Research and Graduate Studies oversees the research agenda and the Graduate Program in Biomedical Sciences and also responds to the Dean of Medicine.
-The Post-Baccalaureate Certificate in Substance Abuse Counseling and the Master of Health Sciences in Substance Abuse Counseling programs have a Program Director.
+The Doctor of Chiropractic program, the Post-Baccalaureate Certificate in Substance Abuse Counseling and the Master of Health Sciences in Substance Abuse Counseling programs have a Program Director.
 The Medical Imaging Technology Program includes Post-Associate Certificate in the specialties of Diagnostic Medical Sonography, Mammography, Computerized Tomography, Magnetic Resonance, Associate Degree in Radiologic Technology; a Bachelor's of Science in Diagnostic has a Program Director who reports to the Dean of Academic Affairs.